GoogleCloudPlatform/database-assessment/docs/user_guide/sqlserver/collection_scripts.md

 #### Perfmon Requirements (Optional)

 - If you have your own perfmon counters capturing the following statistics or run on a SQL Server Product such as Amazon RDS or Google CloudSQL for SQL Server, skip to step b, otherwise proceed to step a.
-- Perfmon Data is not required.
-This collection can be safely skipped.
+** The Perfmon data collection process is optional and can be safely skipped.
+However, there will be no right sizing information in the assessment report.
   <br/>

         \Memory\Available MBytes